SAP-samples/abap-platform-refscen-flight/README.md

 As a result of the installation procedure above, the ABAP system creates an inactive version of all artifacts from the demo content and adds the following sub packages to the target package:
 * `/DMO/FLIGHT_LEGACY`
-* `/DMO/FLIGHT_REUSE` The reuse package contains a package for the supplement business object `/DMO/FLIGHT_REUSE_SUPPLEMENT`, which is reused in the other development scnearios.
+* `/DMO/FLIGHT_REUSE` The reuse package contains a package for the supplement business object `/DMO/FLIGHT_REUSE_SUPPLEMENT`, which is reused in the other development scenarios.
 * `/DMO/FLIGHT_READONLY` - represents a read-only list reporting app (see also: corresponding [end-to-end guide](https://help.sap.com/viewer/923180ddb98240829d935862025004d6/Cloud/en-US/504035c0850f44f787f5b81e35791d10.html)).
 * `/DMO/FLIGHT_MANAGED` - represents the transactional app with implementation type <em>managed</em> (see also: corresponding [end-to-end guide](https://help.sap.com/viewer/923180ddb98240829d935862025004d6/Cloud/en-US/b5bba99612cf4637a8b72a3fc82c22d9.html)).
 * `/DMO/FLIGHT_UNMANAGED` - represents the transactional app with implementation type <em>unmanaged</em> (see also: corresponding [end-to-end guide](https://help.sap.com/viewer/923180ddb98240829d935862025004d6/Cloud/en-US/f6cb3e3402694f5585068e5e5161a7c1.html)).